YosysHQ/picorv32/README.md

 resources, such as many FPGAs, disabling the 16 upper registers and/or disabling the dual-port register file may not further reduce the core size.*

-The core exists in two variations: `picorv32` and `picorv32_axi`.
-The former provides a simple native memory interface, that is easy to use in simple environments, and the latter provides an AXI-4 Lite Master interface that can easily be integrated with existing systems that are already using the AXI standard.
+The core exists in three variations: `picorv32`, `picorv32_axi` and `picorv32_wb`.
+The first provides a simple native memory interface, that is easy to use in simple environments. `picorv32_axi` provides an AXI-4 Lite Master interface that can easily be integrated with existing systems that are already using the AXI standard. `picorv32_wb` provides a Wishbone master interface.

 A separate core `picorv32_axi_adapter` is provided to bridge between the native memory interface and AXI4.
 This core can be used to create custom cores that